 Filing a tax return can be one of the most complicated financial matters you have to handle each year, especially if you’re self-employed or own your own small business.
 Complex codes, room for interpretation and different rules for various situations can make filing your taxes quite an involved process.

 Hiring an accountant to help you with your taxes can save you a lot of stress.
-Here’s what you need to provide to your account to help them properly file your income taxes every year.
+Here’s a list of the basic things you should provide to your accountant, though they may ask you for other specific documents that you need.

 1. Identification Information

-You should also bring a second form of identification like a driver’s license, military ID, or any state-issued picture ID card.
+You may also want to bring a second form of identification like a driver’s license, military ID, or any state-issued picture ID card.

 2. Your Most Recent Tax Return